MicrosoftDocs/azure-stack-docs/azure-stack/hci/manage/configure-network-security-groups-with-tags.md

 - When building policies for applications, you might want to reuse them across different scenarios.
 For example, if your production web app can only be reached over port 80 from the internet, and can't be reached by other apps in production or other environments, you'd have a similar policy for any new app.
 However, with network segmentation, recreating policies becomes necessary due to unique network elements for each app.

-- If you decommission an old application and provision a new one within the same network segment, policy adjustments are required.
+- If you decommission an old application and deploy a new one within the same network segment, policy adjustments are required.

-With the network security tags feature, you no longer need to track the network segments where your applications are hosted.
-This simplifies policy management and avoids the complexities associated with network constructs.
+With network security tags, you no longer need to track the network segments where your applications are hosted.
+Network security tags simplify policy management and avoids the complexities associated with network constructs.
 Let's reconsider the example with Web Server and database VMs: Tag the corresponding VMs with "Web" and "Database" network security tags, then create a rule to restrict communication between "Web" and "Database" tags.

 ## Create network security tag based network security groups